dr-leo/pandaSDMX/doc/usage.rst

 attributes, which attributes it should contain, and, most importantly, if the resulting pandas Series should be concatenated to a single DataFrame at all (``asframe = True`` is the default).
-Also, the ``write``  method provides the following parameters to increase performance for large datasets with regular indexes (e.g. monthly data):
+Also, the ``write``  method provides the following parameters to increase performance for large datasets with regular indexes (e.g. monthly data:

 * ``fromfreq``: if True, the index will be extrapolated from the first date or period and the frequency.
   This is only robust if the dataset has a uniform index,